hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ![Terraform Cloud screenshot: the "registry" button and the "+Add Module" button](./images/publish-add-button.png)

-This brings you to the "Add Module" page, which has at least one VCS provider button.

 ![Terraform Cloud screenshot: the "add module" page, with a repository name entered](./images/publish-add-module.png)